 TinyPDF is another very basic PDF creator like CutePDF.
 It’s only good if you want to install something that is very “tiny” and fast.
 It doesn’t have all the big features like password protection, encryption, metadata editing, etc.

-However, it’s super small and converts super fast.
+However, it’s super small (586 KB) and converts super fast.
 It does allow you to append and merge PDF documents and supports large paper size for desktop publishers and CAD engineers.
 Also, it does create some of the smallest PDF files out of all the programs.
+It supports Windows XP all the way up to Windows 10.

 Finally, there is PDF995, which allows you to print any document to PDF format for free.
-However, I don’t like this program because it’s the only one that displays advertising if you are using the free version.
-Since there are six other choices that don’t show ads, PDF995 is going to have some tough competition!
+It also has a slew of other features, which makes it pretty great.
+However, I don’t like the fact that it displays advertising if you are using the free version.
+There are several above that I mentioned that do not display any ads, so PDF995 has some tough competition!

 I’m sure there are more programs out there that can create PDFs for free, so if I missed one, please post it in the comments!
 Enjoy!